fcn06/swarm/README.md

 *   `agent_discovery_service`: An optional HTTP service where agents can register themselves.
 It exposes an endpoint to list all available agents, facilitating dynamic discovery.
 *   `agent_memory_service`: A Work In Progress capability for all agents to share their interactions and ensure better coordination.
+*   `agent_evaluation_service`: A Work In Progress capability for all agents to have their performance evaluated ( Llm as a Judge Model).
 *   `configuration`: Contains Default Location of Swarm configuration files, making it easy to customize agent behavior.
 *   `agent_protocol_backbone`: Contains foundational elements to launch an agent and enable its request processing capabilities.
 *   `basic_agent`: Provides Business logic to launch a basic agent.